centreon/centreon-archived/doc/en/installation/from_sources.rst

   Where is your service command binary ? default to [/usr/sbin/service]
   >
+  Your sudo is not configured

-  Do you want me to reconfigure your sudo ?
+  Do you want me to configure your sudo ?
 (WARNING) [y/n], default to [n]:
   >  y
   Configuring Sudo                                           OK